adamwwatkins/BERT_financial_modelling/README.md

 exp1_cont_targets.csv
 are the daily difference values for the VIX which correspond to exp1_bert_embeddings.npy

-exp1_glove_embedding_matrix.npy
-is the GloVe embedding matrix which corresponds to the train set of headlines

 exp1_train_ind.npy
 is the train index of the headlines